What You're Facing if Involved in a Fatal Hit and Run Accident?

 What Are the Best Legal Defenses?

-You've got to get a great attorney who has the experience and has done these cases before and gotten great results.
+You need to find a great attorney who has the experience and has handled these cases before, achieving excellent results.
 So, sometimes it's difficult to say exactly what your sentence will be with all these things swimming around.

 The bottom line is if you're involved in a hit-and-run accident, and somebody passes away, some statutes cover that situation – Penal Code sections, Vehicle Code sections – that allow the prosecutors to give multiple years in prison depending on a lot of those factors.